e-clearing-net/OCHP/OCHP.md

 issues there were by re-uploading the CDRs as "revised" or to finally reject them (forego payment) by setting their status to "rejected".

- * CMS may send the GetCDRs.req PDU.
+ * CMS may send the CheckCDRs.req PDU.
- * CHS responds with GetCDRs.conf PDU according to the status provided in the request.
+ * CHS responds with CheckCDRs.conf PDU according to the status provided in the request.
  * CMS may revise CDRs by sending AddCDRs.req PDU.
  * CHS responds with an AddCDRs.conf PDU.
- * CMS may reject individual CDRs by sending ConfirmCDRs.req PDU.
+ * CMS may reject individual CDRs by sending AddCDRs.req PDU.
- * CHS responds with a ConfirmCDRs.conf PDU.
+ * CHS responds with a AddCDRs.conf PDU.

 ##### Implementation
 All CDRs stay in the download queue (GetCDRs without explicitly stating the status) until their successful download was confirmed by a call to ConfirmCDRs.req.
-Declined CDRs may be handled in a separate process as described before.
+Declined CDRs may be handled in a separate process as described above.